flexatone/vigilnaut/doc/articles/swppc/swppc.md

 fetter -e python3 validate --bound requirements.txt --superset --subset
 ```

 For greater control, bound requirements can be a lock file, which is expected to fully specify all packages and their dependencies.
 To help derive a bound requirements file from a system (or virtual environment), the `fetter derive` command can be used.
 Bound requirements can be stored on the local file system, fetched from a URL, or pulled from a `git` repository.

-Validating installed packages provides an important check that developer environments conform to the project's expectations.
-Going further, validating against system-wide bound requirements implements Python package allow listing.
+Validating installed packages provides an important check that developer environments conform to a  project's expectations.

-The `fetter validate` command can be deployed as a `git` hook with `pre-commit`: just specify in your ".pre-commit-config.yaml" the `fetter-io/fetter-rs` repo, the `fetter-validate` hook, and additional configuration:
+The `fetter validate` command can be deployed as a `git` hook with `pre-commit`: just specify in your ".pre-commit-config.yaml" the `fetter-io/fetter-rs` repo, the `fetter-validate` hook, and additional configuration `args`:

 ```yaml
 repos: